yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 Remove the export of RiemannianProjector (or put it in the cloud for inference, not deployed to the glasses).
 (Optional) Distill the quantized model again to a smaller student architecture

-Finally, package ONNX and use Barracuda/ONNX Runtime Mobile for hot loading test
+Finally, package ONNX and use Barracuda/ONNX Runtime Mobile for hot loading test on-device
 ```